 Taylor’s College CAL Envisioning Careers exposes students to employment possibilities

-[From L to R] Murali Gopalakrishnan, Cambridge A Level Principal, Taylor’s College, Hoe-Khoo Li Lin, Academic Director, Taylor’s College, Dr. Chong Su-Lin, CEO, Prince Court Medical Centre, YM Tengku Nurul Azian, Director, NKRA (Edu), NKEA (Edu) & SRI (HCD), PEMANDU, and Brian Puang, Ehics, Compliance & Governance Manager – Finance Operations, Shell sharing their views and insights on their current industry requirements on fresh graduates.
+[From left: Murali Gopalakrishnan, Cambridge A Level Principal, Taylor’s College, Hoe-Khoo Li Lin, Academic Director, Taylor’s College, Dr. Chong Su-Lin, CEO, Prince Court Medical Centre, YM Tengku Nurul Azian, Director, NKRA (Edu), NKEA (Edu) & SRI (HCD), PEMANDU, and Brian Puang, Ehics, Compliance & Governance Manager – Finance Operations, Shell sharing their views and insights on their current industry requirements on fresh graduates.